-Via airplane, cCargo shipments of 134,000155,820 tonnes passed through the Calgary International Airport via airplane in 20072019, with continued growth expected.
-Through Canada's two major rail companies, both CN and CP, transport 330,000 20 foot equivalent units (TEUs) 360,000 containers combined are transported annually.
-Both companies have plans to expand facility capacity that could bring totalvolumes up to over 700,000 TEUs per year.
+Cargo shipments of 155,820 tonnes passed through the Calgary International Airport via airplane in 2019, with continued growth expected.
+Through Canada's two major rail companies, CN and CP, 360,000 containers combined are transported annually.
+Both companies have plans to expand facility capacity.

 Calgary is a significant distribution hub in Western Canada.
-Combined with the goods movement network utilizing trucks and other commercial vehicle modes, Calgary will continue to be a competitive centre in the distribution of goods to Canada and the U.S. In order to sustain a vibrant economy in Calgary, it is important to consider all of the goods movement modes in any major planning process.
-The three primary modes responsible for goods movement in the Calgary region are air, rail and truckroadway.
+Combined with the goods movement network utilizing trucks and other commercial vehicle modes, Calgary will continue to be a competitive centre in the distribution of goods to Canada and the U.S.

+In order to sustain a vibrant economy in Calgary, it is important to consider all of the goods movement modes in any major planning process.
+The three primary modes responsible for goods movement in the Calgary region are air, rail and roadway.
 Each of these modes plays a distinct role in goods movement, and they must be capable of working together in order to drive the economy.